PA Care Partnership Youth-Driven Standard

-What is the Youth Driven Standard?
+What is the Youth-Driven Standard?

-Youth Driven is having an authentic youth voice in leadership positions, in county and state government, where youth are trained, supported, valued and given a seat at state and local policy and program tables.
+Youth-Driven is having an authentic youth voice in leadership positions, in county and state government, where youth are trained, supported, valued and given a seat at state and local policy and program tables.
 The youth are supported in various ways as they share their experiences and their opinions.
 Financial support is given as needed through stipends, transportation assistance, hotels, meals, and childcare, with the goal of sustaining their input.
 Opportunities, like youth voice and leadership, are encouraged and made available to youth at county and state level child-serving systems, through the work of System of Care.
 Youth are provided with what they need to make informed decisions about their treatment and their future.

 Youth in Leadership

 A minimum of 25% of the County Leadership Team is youth members, who share equal responsibility with family members and system partners.
 The County Leadership Team ensures that youth members are prepared, trained, supported and valued.
 The county has mechanisms in place to provide support for youth participation in events such as stipends, assistance with transportation, travel reimbursement, and child care.
-The County Leadership Teams facilitates the development of sustainable youth efforts and leadership in the county.
+The County Leadership Teams facilitate the development of sustainable youth efforts and leadership in the county.
 Opportunities for youth voice and leadership are made available in each respective child-serving system in the county.
 Peer support is available to youth in the county in order to improve youth and family outcomes.
 Youth in the county have access to youth organizations that support youth involvement in the system and service-delivery levels.

-What is a Youth Partner?
+What is a Youth-Partner?

-- Youth Partner is an advocate for youth.
+- An advocate for youth.

-- Youth Partner has a unique perspective.
+- Someone who has a unique perspective.

-What is Youth Guided?
+What is Youth-Guided?

 - Youth are empowered in their planning process from the beginning and have a voice in what will work for them.